Tanmaytc25/Tanmaytc/README.md

 >
 >

- Many of the top telehealth providers in India and South East-Asia are now emerging as one of the largest providers of telehealth and e-health services from developing nations
+ Many of the top telehealth providers in India and South East-Asia are now emerging as one of the largest providers of telehealth and e-health services from developing nations:
-Some of them include like:

 1. ‘iCliniq’ ( Tamil Nadu, India)- Founded in 2010  is an innovative telehealth community operating and advertising itself as a “medical second opinion” platform for patients seeking alternative solutions to their medical issues in a more global and convenient manner.
-The global networking of doctors and physicians is what makes this company proud, having doctors from India, Singapore, UAE, UK, USA, Germany, etc.
+The global networking of doctors and physicians (having doctors from India, Singapore, UAE, UK, USA, Germany, etc).
  It covers a vast array of specialties such as Ayurveda (an alternative medical system with historical roots in the Indian subcontinent), Cardiology, Urology, Psychiatry, dentistry, and many more. (https://www.icliniq.com)

 2. ‘PRACTO’- With a mission to provide affordable healthcare and with offerings ranging from a comprehensive medical directory, convenient online appointment booking, online consultations, its own E-pharmacy that is the vast array of connections with multiple pharmacies across the country making it one of the fastest-growing telehealth providers within the country.
--- Taking a step further practo also provides various general surgeries to its patients like gall stone removal surgery, appendicitis, and many more by connecting patients to expert surgeons across the country and the world as well.
+- Taking a step further practo also provides various general surgeries to its patients like gall stone removal surgery, appendicitis, and many more options.
+This is simply achieved by connecting patients to expert surgeons across the country and the world.
 They also provide Personal Care Assistants, financial aid, and Postoperative care to their patients under its motto of affordable healthcare. (https://www.practo.com)

 >It not only functions for patients but also benefits ‘providers’ by providing a platform for many self-employed doctors and also simultaneously connecting to over 70 thousand clinics and hospitals across 20+ countries.
 Remote consultations like these attract both the Doctors (Healthcare givers) and Patients to join with the practo-community.